Whiteknight/whiteknight.github.com/drafts/rosella_test_vector.md

 upgrade Rosella in the near-to-medium future to support nested TAP output, so we can run multiple test suites in a single file.
 I'm not sure what the interface for such a thing will look like (suggestions welcome!), so I'm not planning to start on that work quite yet.
+I'm also looking at functionality to create multiple Suite objects, then merge them together into the final test run.
+That may be what the nested TAP interface looks like or it may be completely flat.
+I don't know yet.